-49. Where you are subject to the Regulations you must take "appropriate" measures to ensure that relevant employees and agents are made aware of the law relating to money laundering, terrorist financing and data protection and are regularly given training in how to recognise and deal with transactions and other activities which may be related to money laundering or terrorist financing (reg.
+47.50.
+Where you are subject to the Regulations you must take "appropriate" measures to ensure that relevant employees and agents are made aware of the law relating to money laundering, terrorist financing, proliferation financing and data protection and are regularly given training in how to recognise and deal with transactions and other activities which may be related to money laundering, or terrorist financing and proliferation financing (reg.
 24(1)).
 In Scotland this responsibility falls on Faculty Services Limited and not individual advocates unless they directly employ their own staff.